Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

-My golden retriever mix, Maple, used to steal baby carrots straight from my cutting board.
-Like, full criminal energy — she’d just snatch one and bolt.
+My Golden Retriever mix, Maple, used to steal baby carrots from my cutting board.
+Well, maybe not steal.
+She had full on criminal energy – she’d just snatch one up and run.

-That’s actually how I stumbled onto carrot dog treats, and honestly?
-Game changer.
+And that’s actually how I discovered carrot dog treats, which are honestly a game changer.

-Because here’s the thing — you’re probably doing everything right for your pup.
-The vet visits, the good food, the Pinterest-worthy dog corner in your living room.
-But treat time?
-That’s where things get sneaky.
-Most store-bought treats are packed with stuff neither of us can pronounce.
+Chances are you are doing most everything else right for your pup: regular vet visits, good food, and maybe even Pinterest-worthy dog corner in your living room.
+As for treat time, however, most store-bought treats are packed with stuff that neither you nor your dog can pronounce.

 And your golden deserves better than that.

-Carrots are cheap, dogs go feral for them, and they’re actually good for those big goofy babies.
+Carrots are so cheap, dogs go crazy for them, and they’re actually good for those big goofy babies.
 I rounded up 9 carrot dog treat recipes that are easy enough for a Tuesday night and tasty enough that your girl will lose her mind over them.

 #1: Homemade Peanut Butter Carrot Dog Treats

-These little biscuits are made with shredded carrots, rolled oats, and peanut butter, pressed into rustic squares.
-No fancy cookie cutters needed.
-They come out golden-brown with little flecks of orange carrot running through them — honestly Pinterest-worthy enough to sit on your counter.
+I’ve adapted this recipe so that they are made with shredded carrots, rolled oats, and peanut butter.
+Then I press the mixture into rustic squares, no cookie cutters needed.
+They come out a golden brown with little flecks of orange carrot.
+These little biscuits are Pinterest worthy enough to sit on your counter.

 Ingredients: